-Implications completed by: Katherine Heffernan, Group Manager, Service Finance
+Implications completed by: Katherine Heffernan, Head of Service Finance

-The Council's lowest pay rate for employees currently exceeds the London Living wage rate and therefore there is no financial impact from approving this recommendation.
-Increasing the rate of pay for apprentices to the London Living Wage introduces an average increase of circa £364 per apprentice with a total cost, based upon the existing apprentice numbers, of circa £10k per year.
+5.1 The Council's lowest pay rate for employees currently exceeds the London Living wage rate and therefore there is no financial impact from approving this recommendation.
+Increasing the rate of pay for apprentices to the London Living Wage introduces an average increase of circa £364 per apprentice with a total cost, based upon the existing apprentice numbers, of circa £9,500 (salary only) to circa £12,000 (including on costs).
+There is sufficient funding in the pay inflation provision in the MFTS to cover this.